Women's empowerment: Role of education

 People engage in public debate and make demands on government for health care, social security and other entitlements.
 In particular, education empowers women to make choices that improve their children's health, their well-being, and chances of acquiring survival skills.
 Education informs others of preventing and containing a disease.
 Such education empowers women to make choices that can improve their welfare, including marrying beyond childhood and having fewer children.
 Education can increase women's awareness of their rights, boost their self-esteem, and provide them the opportunity to assert their rights.

 Education is not universally available and gender inequalities persist.
 A major concern in many countries is not only the limited numbers of girls going to school, but also the number of educational pathways for those that step into the classroom.
 There are efforts to address the lower participation and learning achievement of girls in science, technology, engineering and mathematics (STEM) education.

 In some parts of the world, girls and women are attacked for attending school, and societal efforts to stop this may be lacking.

+Education can play many factors in literacy which is why educators and actitivists should take into consideration societal gender myths and narratives.
+Literacy can lead to possibility and power, but it can also lead to marginalization and disempowering people.
+Students usually associate the master narrative that "the more literate one is, the more successful he or she will be."
+This narrative embodies issues of language acquisition and literacy and may affirm culturally scripted ideas about literacy.